ag-grid/ag-grid/charts-community-modules/ag-charts-community/README.md

 ## Contributing

 AG Charts is developed by a team of co-located developers in London.
-If you want to join the team check send your application to info@ag-grid.com.
+If you want to join the team send your application to info@ag-grid.com.

 ## License